CogComp/today/README.md

 ## Run Experiments
 Work under `code/` directory (This is very important as we refer all paths relative to this working directory below).

-- Install requirements by `pip install -r requirements.txt`
+- Install requirements by `pip install -r requirement.txt`

 - To run and train the best ptntime model, use `sh train_ptntime.sh`